elastic/kibana/src/core/server/server.api.md

     namespaces: string[];
 }

-// Warning: (ae-forgotten-export) The symbol "SavedObjectsAggsRt" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "SavedObjectsAggs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export type SavedObjectsAggs = rt.TypeOf<typeof SavedObjectsAggsRt>;

 // Warning: (ae-forgotten-export) The symbol "SavedObjectDoc" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "Referencable" needs to be exported by the entry point index.d.ts
 //